Part 1, Part 2

 - Be aware of her rejecting you only because she worries that if she responded, you might take it as an invitation for more.
 In other words, make a distinction between lovingly touching and hugging each other and touching to make love.

-According to sex therapist Lonnie Barbach it can really help if use a scale from 1 to 9 to indicate how amorous you're each feeling.
+According to therapist Lonnie Barbach, it can really help using a scale from 1 to 9 to indicate how amorous you’re each feeling.

 1 Means “not at all,” 5 means “I’m convince-able,” and 9 means “Let’s do it!”.

 This particular time in your lives can be full of challenges.
 It can be particularly challenging with specific relationship problems and issues.
 Your wife or partners menopause is a relatively small part of that.